gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 `initializer expected duration - (sync pad bit 1 duration - sync pad bit 1 minimum acceptable duration)`

 To ensure 100% reliability separating frames the sync pad minimum acceptable duration must be higher than 1 standard bit duration.
-With a correct `sync pad bit 1 / standard bit` ratio, frame initializer is 100% reliable, false positives cannot occur if not because of externally induced interference.
-Sync pad bit 1 duration must not be an exact multiple of a standard bit, for this reason ratio 2.0, 3.0 or 4.0 must be avoided because consecutive bits can be interpreted as a frame initializer.
+Selecting a correct `sync pad bit 1 / standard bit` ratio, called pad-bit ratio, frame initializer is 100% reliable, false positives cannot occur if not because of externally induced interference.
+Sync pad bit 1 duration must not be an exact multiple of a standard bit, for this reason pad-bit ratio of 2.0, 3.0 or 4.0 must be avoided because consecutive bits can be interpreted as a frame initializer.

 #### Synchronous response
 A frame transmission can be optionally followed by a synchronous response by its recipient.
 This feature is available for both master-slave and multi-master configuration.